renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 # Analyzing one race weekend: Abu Dhabi

-Now we can call the function: **get_driver_data**, and load data for the Abu Dhabi's 2021 qualifying session.
+Now we can call the function: **get_driver_data** directly from R, and load data for the Abu Dhabi's 2021 qualifying session.

 ```r
 ad_quali_2021_l <- get_driver_data(season = '2021',